Criminal law of Australia: Commonwealth

 The Criminal Code Act 1995 has been amended many times, including for purposes of national security and counter-terrorism.

+In February 2025, federal hate crime legislation was implemented within Australia with explicit "mandatory sentencing of up to 7 years imprisonment".

 New South Wales

 The primary criminal statutes of NSW is the Crimes Act 1900 (NSW).
 Other statutes, such as the Summary Offences Act 1988, also create criminal offences which are generally dealt with in the Local Court system.

 Offences spelt out in the Drug Misuse and Trafficking Act 1985 (NSW) cover all prohibited drugs.

 Among other important legislation is the Bail Act 2013, Uniform Evidence Act 1995 and the Customs Act 1901.

 Prosecution of criminal offences is subject to the Law Enforcement (Powers and Responsibilities) Act 2002, which sets out the limits of police powers.

 Special circumstances regarding child offenders is provided for under the Young Offender Act 1997 (NSW).

 Victoria

 The primary criminal statute in Victoria is the Crimes Act 1958.
 Criminal procedure is consolidated within the Criminal Procedure Act 2009 (Vic).

 Other important legislation includes the Evidence Act 2008 (Vic), Summary Offences Act 1966 (Vic) and Jury Directions Act 2015 (Vic).